 It’s an ambitious goal to solve a huge problem of separating tasks and projects.
 But that’s why we’ve made ClickUp free and easy to use.

-ClickUp has the personal task management capabilities to help you finish your tasks, such as:
+ClickUp has all the task management capabilities to help you finish your tasks, such as:

-But it also has the powerful features you need to get things done at work, like:
+But it also has the powerful project management features you need to get things done at work, like: